 Cara is a small company.
-It’s valued at less than $500 million, and it’s a ways out from turning a profit.
+It’s valued around $600 million, and it’s a ways out from turning a profit.
 Still, the profit potential is huge.
 The business could take off if the drugs in its pipeline are successful.

 Ticker: ZYNE (Nasdaq)

 Still in its early stages, Zynerba Pharmaceuticals is an even smaller company than Cara Therapeutics.
 It’s about half the size but has a great deal of potential.